College of Liberal Arts & Sciences

 Internships

-Independent Study
+Independent Study and Directed Research

 The CU Denver campus requires manual registration using a Special Processing Form for students participating in independent study.
 This form constitutes the course syllabus agreement between faculty and student.
-The Special Processing Form requires

 The College faculty developed the following requirements relating to student and faculty participation in independent study.
-Faculty seeking to waive or modify any of the policies below should work with the appropriate CLAS Associate Dean/Assistant Dean.
+Faculty seeking to waive or modify any of the policies below should work with the appropriate CLAS Associate Dean.

 Student Requirements

-- Graduate student status for 5840 (or higher), junior or senior status for 4840, sophomore status for 2840.
+- Junior or senior status for 4840, sophomore status for 2840.

 Faculty Requirements